The editorial board seeks submissions in the following two categories:

 Open Access Statement

-Marketing Libraries Journal is a double blind, peer-reviewed, open access academic journal.
+Marketing Libraries Journal is a peer-reviewed, open access, academic journal.
 We believe that open access to scholarship is critical for scholarly communication.
 For that reason we pledge to make all articles freely accessible and we allow authors to self-archive their publications on the web.
 Marketing Libraries Journal makes all articles freely available to readers.
 Authors are never charged any article submission or processing fees.